ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 To add more Neutrino peers got to `Settings` -> `Embedded node` -> `Peers` -> `Neutrino Peers`.
 Then uncheck `Connect only to the specified peers`, restart the app, and try another rescan.
 This will allow your ZEUS wallet node to find new peers to connect to automatically.

+You can also have a preferred list of peers if you like.
 Here are some well known public neutrino peers that you can switch to from the default one:
-- btcd1.lnolymp.us | btcd2.lnolymp.us
+- btcd1.lnolymp.us | btcd2.lnolymp.us (works better with users from North American continent)
-- btcd-mainnet.lightning.computer
+- btcd-mainnet.lightning.computer (works better with users from North American continent)
-- node.blixtwallet.com
+- node.blixtwallet.com (works better with users from European continent)
-- node.eldamar.icu
+- node.eldamar.icu (works better with users from North American continent)
-- noad.sathoarder.com
+- noad.sathoarder.com (works better with users from North American continent)
-- bb1.breez.technology | bb2.breez.technology
+- bb1.breez.technology | bb2.breez.technology (works better with users from North American continent)

+Keep in mind that this list of public neutrino peers might not exist in the future or servers name will be changed or relocated.
+Also there's a new Neutrino code release in the pipeline that will improve drastically the sync issues and more tolerant to high response time.
+In any case, faster is better.

 If you have your own remote node, you may also want manually add it in the Peers list.
 You can [use this guide to enabled 'Neutrino mode' in Bitcoin Core](https://docs.lightning.engineering/lightning-network-tools/lnd/enable-neutrino-mode-in-bitcoin-core).
 BTCD has Neutrino on by default.